bcmichael/RNMR-Docs/docs/command/full_command.md

 If the `IMP1D` command is used at console level and fspec is not provided, RNMR will prompt the user for the name of the file containing the data to be imported.
 The default file name in the prompt will depend upon the record number, slice and the name of the archive the record is in.
 By default `IMP1D` will search for data in the user's foreign directory.

+If an import file has been opened with `OPNIMP` the data will be stored in that file and `IMP1D` will neither use nor prompt for fspec.
+The format must match the format specified in `OPNIMP`.

 Upon completion, the current write block of the record, as set and displayed by `PTRB`, is set to the slice that was exported.
 In addition, the current write record, as set and displayed by `PTRA`, is set to rec.